 How did the Pauls Stradiņš Medicine History Museum become one of the three largest medical museums in the world?

-The idea of establishing a specialised museum of medicine came to Pauls Stradiņš, a brilliant Latvian neurologist and oncologist, on one of his many journeys — described by his acquaintances as an “18-hour breathless gallop” between hospitals, exhibitions and other worthy sights.
+The idea of establishing a specialised museum of medicine came to Pauls Stradiņš, a brilliant Latvian surgeon and oncologist, on one of his many journeys — described by his acquaintances as an “18-hour breathless gallop” between hospitals, exhibitions and other worthy sights.
 Stradiņš’ source of inspiration was Scottish surgeon John Hunter’s collection at the British Museum.

 Beginnings of the collection

 Then there were practical reasons as well.
 At the time, students of the Second City Hospital (now the Pauls Stradiņš Clinical University Hospital) had developed a rather nasty habit.
 In the intervals between lectures, they would leave cigarette butts on the panels in the corridors.
 To combat this behaviour, Professor Stradiņš decorated the corridors with doctors’ portraits and scenes from ancient medicine.
 Thus, the seed for the Museum’s collection was planted, which by the 1930s had occupied all of the hospital’s attics, basements and a large shed.

 The Museum’s first permanent exhibition was established in 1945 at a former German military delousing workshop.
 Officially, however, the Museum is considered to have originated in 1957, when Stradiņš made a gift of his entire collection of medical artefacts to the state shortly before his death.
 On the basis of the collection of just one man, at a time when collecting was frowned upon as a bourgeois relic, the first Museum in the entire Soviet Union devoted to health and medicine began to take shape.

 The Museum after Stradiņš